spotinst/help/src/docs/eco/tutorials/view-your-savings.md

 You can set the following filters:

-- Time: Choose the range of dates for which data will be displayed.
+- **Time**: Choose the range of dates for which data will be displayed.
-- Regions: Choose the regions which will be included in the charts and tables.
+- **Regions**: Choose the regions which will be included in the charts and tables.
-- Selected Services: Choose the services which will be included in the charts and tables.
+- **Services**: Choose the services which will be included in the charts and tables.

 ## Summary Line